cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C2_JavaScript-Foundations-Part-1_JavaScript/Class/NOTES.md

 🔻

 - [ ] **Walkthrough Array Comparisons in JavaScript**
-  - Arrays with the same values will also never be "truthy" or equal to eachother for the same reasons
+  - Arrays with the same values will also never be "truthy" or equal to each other for the same reasons
   - Grabbing an element from an array by accessing the index will return the value, which can be tested against other values and possibly result in a "truthy" result

 ```jsx